OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:18

-Then he said, ‘This is what I will do: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
+Then he said, ‘Here is what I will do: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.

 ## Luke 12:19